-#4 That They're Making The House Look Worse Than It Is
+#4 That They're Making the House Look Worse Than It Is

-Some inspectors make note of every tiny thing in a house, even inconsequential ones.
+Some home inspectors make note of every tiny thing in a house, even inconsequential ones.
 Like chipped paint.
 Scratched windows.
 Surface mold in a shower.
 These folks are sometimes known as deal killers.

-Note: See sample inspection reports from around the country at the International Association of Certified Home Inspectors website.
+Note: See sample home inspection reports from around the country at the International Association of Certified Home Inspectors website.

 #5 If That Outlet Behind the Couch Actually Works

-An inspector can only check what they can see without moving anything.
+An inspector can check only what they can see without moving anything.
 This means the foundation could be cracked behind that wood paneling in the basement.
 Or the electrical outlet behind the sofa might not work.

 Clues to look for: The inspector should note if they're unable to inspect something critical.
 Consult with your agent about what to do, such as asking the seller to take down the paneling or offering to pay to have it removed.
 Alternately, offer a lower price.